davepinch/pinchy.cc/_posts/2022-05-08-you-see-the-world-is-dust.md

 ---
-title: "You see, the world is made of dust"
+title: '"You see, the world is made of dust"'
 categories:
   - Prompts
 tags: